 Once your frosting is ready, make sure you cover it and store it in the refrigerator.
 This is a really important step that will make the frosting much more stable and pipeable.
 Refrigerating it will make sure the chocolate sets and when you are using it to top off your desserts, it will maintain its shape and consistency.

 Honestly.
 It is so hard to keep taking spoonfuls of this frosting while making it.
 It is just so indulgent!
 I know some of you struggle with making frostings.
 I have detailed articles on my website to help you with your struggles.
-Make sure to check out Tips To Make The Perfect Buttercream Frosting.
-How To Make Cream Cheese Frosting, and Vanilla Bean Buttercream Frosting.
+Make sure to check out Vanilla Bean Buttercream Frosting, Cream Cheese Frosting, and Meringue Frosting.
 All of these articles have all the questions you could possibly have while making frostings.
 Go through them point by point and learn how to make perfect frostings, different kinds, each time.

 How to use chocolate fudge frosting